 Welcome to IC2's second post in a series titled, "A Guide to Wall Shear Stress Measurement."
 In Part 1 - Overview, we discussed the high level outline of the various measurement techniques as well as the applications and challenges of measuring wall shear stress.
 In this section, we will focus on indirect measurement techniques.
+To learn about direct measurement of wall shear stress, continue to Part 3 - Direct Measurements.

 Wall shear stress measurement methods are broadly classified into direct and indirect techniques.
 Indirect techniques depend on the ability to infer shear stress from another flow quantity.
 Prior knowledge of the sensing environment is required to estimate shear stress from the other measurement, limiting the potential applications where these methods can be used effectively.